 The Restore Defaults button allows you to revert to the category’s default settings.

-There’s no doubt that your computer will become more valuable with the knowledge that you’re not stuck with limited personalization settings.
-You can always change any settings you apply, fine-tuning your system till you get the perfect customization.
-And to keep your system protected, you can try Auslogics BoostSpeed’s System Security tab and feel your personal data is safe.
+There’s no doubt that your computer will become more comfortable to use when you know that you’re not stuck with limited personalization settings.
+You can always change any settings you apply, fine-tuning your system till you get the perfect setup.
+And to keep your system protected, you can try Auslogics BoostSpeed’s System Security tab, which will help ensure that your personal data is safe.

 Auslogics software is recognized by leading IT magazines and online resources